DalavanCloud/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 ***Scale out data platform***

-1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application
+1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application.

 2. **User experience**: Address the user experience issues of the data tier.
 How will this solution address this?

 3. **Application impact**: What impact will your design have on the existing application?

-4. **Diagram the solution**
+4. **Diagram the solution**.

 ***Protect data***

-1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data
+1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data.

 2. **Key management**: How are the encryption keys to be managed in your design?

 3. **Application impact**: What impact will your design have on the existing application?

-4. **Encryption type**: Create a table that shows each type of PCI data and the appropriate type of encryption for each
+4. **Encryption type**: Create a table that shows each type of PCI data and the appropriate type of encryption for each.

 ***Data archiving***

 1. **Plan**: What questions would you pose to the customer in designing a data archive strategy?

-2. **Identify archive data**: Describe how you would identify the appropriate tables for archiving
+2. **Identify archive data**: Describe how you would identify the appropriate tables for archiving.

 3. **Determine impact**: What impact will your design have on the existing reporting system?
 How will this solution effect the current maintenance issues?

-4. **Diagram the solution**
+4. **Diagram the solution**.

 ***Offsite backup***